1

 74

-The upper body of this man.
+The upper half of this man’s body.

 75